Getting Your Financial Ducks In A Row Rotating Header Image

 60-day Rollover Waivers

 There are all sorts of problems that can crop up when attempting to complete a 60-day rollover of qualified funds to an IRA.
-Sometimes you can be granted an automatic waiver of the 60-day rule, but only if all of the following apply:
+If you don’t complete the rollover within 60 days, the rollover is not allowed, and your distribution from the original source is subject to tax (and perhaps a penalty).
+Sometimes you can be granted automatic waivers of the 60-day rule, but only if all of the following apply:

-• The financial institution receives the funds on your behalf before the end of the 60-day rollover period.
+• The financial institution receives the funds on your behalf before the end of the 60-day rollover period, but for some reason the institution didn’t get the funds deposited into your eligible retirement plan;

-• The funds are not deposited into an eligible retirement plan within the 60-day rollover period solely because of an error on the part of the financial institution.
+• The funds are not deposited into an eligible retirement plan within the 60-day rollover period solely because of an error or delay on the part of the financial institution;

-• The funds are deposited into an eligible retirement plan within 1 year from the beginning of the 60-day rollover period.
+• The funds are eventually deposited into an eligible retirement plan within 1 year from the beginning of the 60-day rollover period; AND

-If the above conditions do not apply, you can still request a ruling from the IRS, called a Private Letter Ruling (PLR), if you still think your circumstances merit the inclusion of your rollover even though it was beyond the 60-day period.
-There is a $3,000 fee for requesting the PLR.
+If the above conditions do not apply, you can still request a ruling from the IRS, called a Private Letter Ruling (PLR).
+You would take this route if you still think your circumstances merit the inclusion of your rollover even though it was beyond the 60-day period.
+There is a $10,000 fee for requesting the PLR.

 When making a determination on your request, the IRS will consider all of the following details: